-No commercial content or commercial blogs/sites; no content that goes against the sex-positive nature of the digest.
+No content that goes against the sex-positive nature of the digest.

 If you have a question on what exactly falls into that tag, just ask me or check out the updated FAQ page.
 This determination is at the discretion of the editor, with the judging panel weighing in.

 Elust welcomes contributions from people from all different social and ethnic backgrounds and of different genders and sexual orientations.
 If you oppose diversity in general or express views disparaging others based on sexuality, gender, age, religion and beliefs, or marital or civil partnership status, your post will not be included on Elust.

 You must fill out the submission form completely and properly.